The Hector Berlioz Website

 The above photo was taken by the renowned photographer Giorgio Sommer (1834-1914).

-© Michel Austin and Monir Tayeb for the picture and information on this page.
+© Michel Austin and Monir Tayeb for the pictures and information on this page.
 All rights of reproduction reserved.

 Copyright notice: The texts, photos, images and musical scores on all pages of this site are covered by UK Law and International Law.
 All rights of publication or reproduction of this material in any form, including Web page use, are reserved.
 Their use without our explicit permission is illegal.